ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/PersonalProjects/2023-11-21-ProjectOverview2.md

 ## How Peninsula is Programmed

 ### Combined battlefield
-As stated in the [previous post](2023-11-19-ProjectOverview1.md), Project Peninsula seeks a **Combined Battlefield** in which various combat units fight each other on a large-scale warfare scene.
+Project Peninsula seeks a **Combined Battlefield** in which various combat units fight each other on a large-scale warfare scene.
 Followings are those combat units.

 - Infantry
 - Vehicles